nickglazzard1959/gplot2/README.md

 The GPLOT project therefore establishes a fair amount of infrastructure that allows MODIFY and Git to inter-operate without too much pain.

+Please note that neither GPLOT nor DIMFILM have been built on any version of Windows.

 MODIFY/Git Interoperability Infrastructure